 Stages of dry stone wall gap repair in The Ribble Valley.

-I was asked by a landowner to fix 2 gaps in July 2021.
-A car had ploughed straight through the wall and spun round in the field, turned around and smashed through another section back out onto the road.
-The driver was unharmed.
-This is often the case as the dry stone wall has a certain ‘give’ and reduces the impact somewhat.
-The job was on the hill that divides the Ribble Valley, Hyndburn and Blackburn in Lancashire.
+A landowner asked me to fix 2 gaps in July 2021.
+A car ploughed straight through the wall.
+It spun round in the field, turned around, and smashed through another section back out onto the road.
+The driver remained unharmed.
+This is often the case, as the dry stone wall has a certain ‘give’ and reduces the impact somewhat.
+I worked on the hill that divides the Ribble Valley, Hyndburn, and Blackburn in Lancashire.

-This type of job is quite common and usually results in the insurance company paying out the landowner for the damages to the wall.
-On seeing the mess of the site it could look like an overwhelming task to return to it’s original state, but that’s where experience, patience and skill come in!
-Gap repair is something I quite like doing.
-There s a knack to assessing how far to take back and there is often a bit of ‘jenga’ involved to take just the stone that is needed away and no more.
-You then have to re-set the foundations, round up all the coping stones and line up.
-It is then a case of carefully marrying the two sides together by weaving the courses into the newly set gap stones.
-As you can see from the pictures, a horrible looking smashed dry stone wall can become a neat looking repair in a couple of days using only the stone lying around.
-This was not the first time this section of wall had been hit by a car and it won’t be the last!
+People often encounter this type of job.
+The insurance company usually pays the landowner for the damages to the wall.
+On seeing the mess of the site, it could look like an overwhelming task to return it to its original state, but that’s where experience, patience, and skill come in!
+I quite like doing gap repairs.
+There’s a knack to assessing how far to take back, and I often have to play a bit of ‘jenga’ to remove just the stone that is needed and no more.
+Then, I have to reset the foundations, round up all the coping stones, and line them up.
+It then becomes a case of carefully marrying the two sides together by weaving the courses into the newly set gap stones.
+As you can see from the pictures, I can transform a horrible looking smashed dry stone wall into a neat looking repair in a couple of days using only the stones lying around.
+This was not the first time a car had hit this section of wall, and it won’t be the last!
 I often return to the same or nearby spots time and time again.

 Stages of Dry Stone Wall Gap Repair in The Ribble Valley